Good Morning, Siblings!

 And now in closing….

-As a Gentile who spent my life hearing that the “Jews killed Jesus”, that is convicting for me to read.
+As a Gentile who spent my life hearing the errant teaching that the “Jews killed Jesus”, that is convicting for me to read.

 Let us honor our King in word and deed today!